astarafar/almalinux/how-to/system_hardening.md

 Vendors may tell you that their software is only compatible with a certain point release.
 This is almost universally a complete fabrication, because there is nothing special about a given point release; a point release is just a snapshot of what versions were in the repo at a given point in time, and nothing more.

-> As always, exceptions exist.
+> :information_source: As always, exceptions exist.
 Example: The vendor ships a package that relies on a very specific kernel version.
 In this case, updating the kernel would render that package nonfunctional; this would be a sane reason to version-lock the kernel.
 However, version-locking packages SHOULD be done as a last resort, as this can have follow-on effects for other packages on the system.

 <br />